nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     - Filter tasks by various aspects `filtert `
     - View details of a task `viewtask `
     - List all tasks `allt `
-    - Return to project view from task view `leaveTaskView `
   - Teammate related features
     - Create a new teammate in a project `newteammate `
     - Edit a teammate's details `editteammate `
     - View a teammate's details `viewteammate `
     - Delete a teammate `deleteteammate`
-    - Return to project view from teammate view `leaveTeammateView `

 - **Features in person_list scope**
   - Start working on an existing person `startperson `